-HDF partners with a variety of academic institutions to enhance our approach to providing affordable housing.
+HDF maintains academic partnership with a variety of institutions to enhance our approach to providing affordable housing.
 These partnerships range from limited-time engagements with consulting groups to full-time fellowship programs.
-Are you interested in partnering with HDF?
+Interested in partnering with HDF?
 Get in touch with us today!

-Since 2005, HDF has partnered with the Princeton Project 55 Program, connecting 11 fellows with affordable housing fellowships.
-Fellows have undertaken numerous projects across one- and two-year fellowships, including research, marketing, financial analysis, and fundraising endeavors.
+Since 2005, the Princeton Project 55 Program has partnered with HDF to connect 11 recent grads with fellowships in affordable housing.
+Fellows have undertaken numerous projects across one- and two-year fellowships, including research, marketing, financial analysis, and fundraising.

-The Princeton Project 55 Fellowships program connects talented Princeton graduates with some of the most effective and innovative public interest organizations around the United States.
-PP55 is a program of Princeton AlumniCorps, founded in 1989 by the Class of 1955 to engage alumni in significant public service activities throughout their lives, from the moment they graduate college to their encore careers.
+The Princeton Project 55 program connects talented Princeton graduates with effective and innovative public interest organizations around the United States.
+P55 is a program run by Princeton AlumniCorps, founded in 1989 by the Princeton Class of 1955 to engage alumni in significant, lifelong public service.

 Yale School of Management

-HDF has engaged with the Yale School of Management Social Impact Consulting Club (formerly Non-Profit Consulting Club) on projects from 2013 to 2015.
+HDF worked with the Yale School of Management Social Impact Consulting Club on projects from 2013 to 2015.
 These projects included: